Crime-Detection-2024-GSDC/Crime-Detection/README.md

     * Implementing features for hazardous area data collection
     * Modeling learning through features
 * Function
-    * Shooting a short video with a camera (CCTV agency)
+    * Shooting a short video with a camera
     * Identify and learn risky behaviors from short videos
     * Video management possible in administrator mode